datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2016-1-08-TS05-Plotting-Time-Series-ggplot-In-R.md

 {% include _toc.html %}

-##About
+## About
-This lesson uses `ggplot2` to create professional plots of time series data.
-We will learn how to adjust x- and y-axis ticks using the scales package, how to add trend lines to a scatter plot and how to customize plot labels, colors and overall theme.
+This tutorial uses `ggplot2` to create customized plots of time series data.
+We will learn how to adjust x- and y-axis ticks using the `scales` package, how to add trend lines to a scatter plot and how to customize plot labels, colors and overall plot appearance using `ggthemes`.

 **R Skill Level:** Intermediate - you've got the basics of `R` down.